Ulrich Alexander Boschwitz: Life

-When WWII broke out, Boschwitz and his mother were arrested by the British, classified as ‘enemy aliens’, and interned on the Isle of Man.
+When World War II broke out, Boschwitz and his mother were arrested by the British, classified as "enemy aliens", and interned on the Isle of Man.
 In July 1940, Boschwitz was deported to Australia, where he was interned at a camp in New South Wales.
-On the voyage there, on the HMT Dunera, a crew member threw the only draft of his latest work, Das Grosse Fressen (‘The Big Feast’), into the ocean.
+On the voyage there, on the HMT Dunera, a crew member threw the only draft of his latest work, Das Grosse Fressen (The Big Feast), into the ocean.

-In Australia, Boschwitz worked on revising a second edition of Der Reisende and began a new novel, Traumtage (‘Dream Days’).
+In Australia, Boschwitz worked on revising a second edition of Der Reisende and began a new novel, Traumtage (Dream Days).
 In 1942, he was freed and allowed to return to Britain.
-On 29 October, the vessel he was on, MV Abosso, was torpedoed and sank by the German submarine U-575.
+On 29 October, the vessel he was on, MV Abosso, was torpedoed and sunk by the German submarine U-575.
 Boschwitz, aged 27, was one of the 362 people onboard who died.
 His last works died with him.

 Literary works

 Posthumously, following the 2021 re-publication of Der Reisende, Boschwitz has been compared favourably to John Buchan, Franz Kafka, Thomas Mann, Heinrich Böll, and Hans Fallada.

-His first novel, Menschen neben dem Leben (People Parallel to Life), recounts the lives of a variety of characters living through the post-First World War economic crisis in Germany.
+His first novel, Menschen neben dem Leben (People Parallel to Life), recounts the lives of a variety of characters living through the economic crisis in Germany after the First World War.
 The novel was first published in a Swedish translation in 1937.

 His second novel, Der Reisende, is set in Nazi Germany in November 1938 immediately after Kristallnacht.
 In 2021, the novel was published in a new translation by Philip Boehm, based on the original German manuscript and the author's own notes, and retitled The Passenger.

 Neither book was published in the original German until 2018 (Der Reisende) and 2019 (Menschen neben dem Leben).

+In 2024, Jonathan Freedman wrote a children's book titled King Winter's Birthday, which was inspired by an unpublished children's short story by Boschwitz.
+Boschwitz left behind the manuscript of King Winter's Birthday: A Fairy Tale, dreaming of the plot while held on the Isle of Man; the unpublished handwritten work, along with illustrations by Ulrich's mother Martha Ella, had lain undisturbed in a New York archive for eighty years.
+British publisher Pushkin Press discovered Boschwitz's story and commissioned Freedman to translate it into English.
+On November 14, 2024, Pushkin Press published Freedman's translation of Boschwitz's manuscript as King Winter's Birthday, with illustrations by British artist Emily Sutton.